-(#559)The CSI Variation Threshold subfield value between 0 and 10 indicates that the threshold-based reporting phase is used in the corresponding TB sensing measurement instances, and indicates the corresponding CSI variation threshold value set by the sensing initiator.
+(#559)The CSI Variation Threshold subfield value between 0 and 10 indicates that the threshold-based reporting phase is used in the corresponding TB sensing measurement instances, and indicates the corresponding CSI variation threshold value set by the sensing initiator (i.e, AP).
 The CSI Variation Threshold subfield value equal to 15 indicates that the basic reporting subphase (see 11.55.1.5.2.5.1 (Basic reporting phase(#282))) is used in the corresponding TB sensing measurement instances.

+The SR2SR subfield is set to 1 to indicate that the TB sensing measurement instance includes an SR2SR sounding phase and is set to 0 otherwise (#5).

-The Availability Window field contains a RSTA Availability Window element.
+The Availability Window field contains a RSTA Availability Window element (see 9.4.2.297 RSTA Availability Window element).

 Sensing session setup